vapor-ware/synse-docs/docs/server/api.v3.md

 the registered plugins.

 This endpoint provides an aggregated view of the devices made known to the server by each of its registered plugins.
-This endpoint provides a high-level view of what exists in the system.
+It provides a high-level view of what exists in the system.
 Scan info can be filtered to show only those devices which match a set of provided tags.

 By default, scan results are sorted by device id.
-The `sort` query parameter can be used to modify the sort behavior.
+The `sort` query parameter may be used to modify the sort behavior.

 ??? hint "Example"
     ***shell***